GoogleCloudPlatform/datacatalog-tag-engine/README.md

 gcloud alpha firestore databases create --project=$TAG_ENGINE_PROJECT --location=$TAG_ENGINE_REGION
 ```

 Note that Firestore is not available in every region.
 Consult [this list](https://cloud.google.com/firestore/docs/locations) to see where it's available and choose the nearest region to $TAG_ENGINE_REGION.
-It's perfectly fine for the Firestore region to be different from the `TAG_ENGINE_REGION`.
+It's perfectly fine for the Firestore region to be different from the `TAG_ENGINE_REGION`. <br><br>

-9. Firestore requires several composite indexes to service read requests.
+10. Firestore requires several composite indexes to service read requests.
 Create those indexes:

 First, create a private key for your `$CLOUD_RUN_SA`: